animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="sect1">

-## Configuring Spring’s Cache Abstraction
+## Configuring Spring's Cache Abstraction

 <div class="sectionbody">

 <div class="paragraph">

-With Spring Data for GemFire, GemFire can be used as a caching provider in Spring’s {spring-framework-docs}/integration.html#cache\[cache abstraction\].
+With Spring Data for GemFire, GemFire can be used as a caching provider in Spring's {spring-framework-docs}/integration.html#cache\[cache abstraction\].

 </div>

 <div class="paragraph">

-In Spring’s Cache Abstraction, the caching annotations (such as `@Cacheable`) identify the cache on which a cache lookup is performed before invoking a potentially expensive operation.
+In Spring's Cache Abstraction, the caching annotations (such as `@Cacheable`) identify the cache on which a cache lookup is performed before invoking a potentially expensive operation.
 The results of an application service method are cached after the operation is invoked.